 Note: If you are on Build 9664 or later, you do not have to copy the file to the location in which Bot agent was installed.

 This enables Windows authentication because the JDBC driver cannot perform the authentication by default.

-- If you have installed the Bot agent at the user level and selected the Only for me (username) option, copy to C:\Users\User Name\AppData\Local\Programs\Automation Anywhere\Bot Agent\jre\bin.
+- If you installed the Bot agent at the user level and selected the Only for me (username) option, copy to C:\Users\User Name\AppData\Local\Programs\Automation Anywhere\Bot Agent\jre\bin.

-- If you have installed the Bot agent at the system level and selected the Anyone who uses this computer (all users) option, copy to C:\Program Files\Automation Anywhere\Bot Agent\jre\bin.
+- If you installed the Bot agent at the system level and selected the Anyone who uses this computer (all users) option, copy to C:\Program Files\Automation Anywhere\Bot Agent\jre\bin.

 - Select the Default connection option.